How do you teach social emotional skills to preschoolers?

 Social Skills Extension Activity

 Find this extra activity to use after the social skills lesson.
-Identify the expected behaviors (and unexpected!) of access or tangible.
+Identify the expected behaviors (and unexpected!) of escaping or avoiding a person or task.
 Also one page to reinforce the rules from the social story.
-Also a page to earn “Kind Kangaroos” for saying you want something with your words!
+Also a page to earn “Wise Walruses” for saying you don't want to do something with your words!
 Practice the skill!

 Printable Communication Visuals with Core Words

 Bonus!
-Get 4 pages of printable visuals that work great on a lanyard to practice appropriate ways to say you want something.
-Visuals include core words such as “I want” and questions like, “Can I…?”
+Get 2 pages of printable visuals that work great on a lanyard to practice appropriate ways to say you don't want to do something.
+Visuals include core words such as “I need” and “no.”

 Looking for quick social emotional lessons for your preschool, Pre-K, and Kindergarten students?
 Wanting to do social skills activities in morning meeting or community circle?
 Are you doing social groups but need the simplest of content for your special education or speech students?
 Here is a buttload of social lessons for you!
 Each SEL lesson here is designed to be short (5-10 minutes) and then there are printable extension activities.
 These are in a simple format with limited distractions for your youngest students or those who need the most support.
 I'm continuing to add new lessons almost weekly, designed by the needs of the students I know!